canonical-websites/tutorials.ubuntu.com/tutorials/Raspberry-Pi/hide-a-diamond/hide-a-diamond.md

 ---
 id: hide-a-diamond
-summary:  Hide a block in the minecraft world and challenge a friend to find it
+summary:  Hide a block in the minecraft world and challenge a friend to find it!
 categories: raspberrypi
 tags: projects, minecraft, fun, raspberry pi, gpio
 difficulty: 3